 Finally, in March of 2012, Stefanie was selected as the James Webb Space Telescope (JWST) Planetary Science Liaison.
 Under this role she helped establish the next generation space telescope as a planetary science resource, engaged the community in future observations and preparations, and assisted the project to ensure the capabilities of the observatory were suitable for solar system observations.

-In July 2014, Stefanie was appointed as the JWST Deputy Project Scientist for Planetary Science to continue her role through launch in 2019.
+In July 2014, Stefanie was appointed as the JWST Deputy Project Scientist for Planetary Science to continue her role through launch.
 She works through the Project Science Team as an in-house, planetary science expert to evaluate science and operations trades and design decisions that will be required to finalize the JWST solar system observing capabilities.

-Stefanie lives in Annapolis, MD with her dog Sirius.
-She enjoys everything to do with the water and can be found sailing or playing with her dog at the beach.
-She enjoys hosting a good Texas BBQ for friends and hanging out in the beautiful historic city or traveling when she can.
+Stefanie enjoys everything to do with the water and can be found sailing or playing with her dog at the beach.
+She enjoys hosting a good Texas BBQ for friends and traveling when she can.

 Follow her on Twitter @SNMilam.